 When victims do not receive treatment, distress symptoms become more severe.
 There may be even be intergenerational transmission of the trauma (Lev-Wiesel et al., 2017).
-Studies have shown that many parents of children who commit sexual assault were victims of sexual assault, including sibling incest, and some became abusers themselves (Ballantine, 2012).
+Studies have shown that many parents of children who commit sexual assault were victims of sexual assault, including sibling incest, some becoming abusers themselves (Ballantine, 2012).

-In contrast, timely exposure of sexual assault can potentially both end the abuse and allow the victim to begin a recovery process (Izikovich & Lev-Wiesel, 2014).
+In contrast, timely exposure of sexual assault can potentially end the abuse and allow the victim to begin a recovery process (Izikovich & Lev-Wiesel, 2014).
 Early detection of assault enables professionals to offer emotional support to parents and help them cope with the new reality in the family, which emerged when the assault was exposed.
 Parents face a complicated dilemma and conflict of interests regarding their commitment to protect each of their children involved in the sibling incest.
 They need professional help and tools to deal appropriately with all the children in their family.
 Following the revelation of sibling incest, the parents’ response and the family’s support for the victim have a major impact on the victim’s behavior and ability to emotionally cope (Manion et al., 1996).

 Studies have shown a direct correlation between parents’ responses and behavior during the traumatic event, such as apathy, emotional distance, or neglect, and victim’s mental state.
 This is even stronger than the correlation between the severity of the abuse itself and the victim’s response to it (Cohen, 2008; Green et al., 1991).
 Disbelief, denial, minimalizing the abuse, or blaming the victim compound the traumatic experience (Ballantine, 2012). therapeutic responses to victims of this type of assault are less common than to victims of other types of assault, despite the severity of the consequences (Snyder, Burraston, & Bank, 2005).

-The lengthy period during which centers and agencies providing mental health care for children and youth operated on a limited basis, made it difficult for them to monitor the at-risk families already under their care, or provide intervention and supportive responses to new inquiries.
+The lengthy period when centers and agencies providing mental health care for children and youth operated on a limited basis made it difficult for them to monitor the at-risk families already cared for, or provide intervention and supportive responses to new inquiries.

-As early as 2021, professionals in Israel expressed concern that the increased need for psychological assistance in the “post-pandemic reality” could not be met, and would only worsen, due to setbacks in the work of public systems, including educational psychologists (Hasson, et al., 2021).
+As early as 2021, professionals in Israel expressed concern that the increased need for psychological assistance in the “post-pandemic reality” could not be met and would only worsen due to setbacks in the work of public systems, including educational psychologists (Hasson, et al., 2021).
 This was supported by data from 2020 indicating a significant jump in the number of incidents and risky situations faced by at-risk youth, as well as normative youth, not previously defined as being at risk, who became socially marginalized.
 In 2021, the situation became even more severe in terms of the number and intensity of incidents (Elam, 2021, 2022).
 It was predicted that gaps between those who could afford private psychological treatment and those dependent on the public system would widen (Hasson et al., 2021).

-Summary, Conclusions and Recommendations
+Summary, Conclusions, and Recommendations

 The period of social distancing and closures due to Covid-19 imposed a new reality on the world (that continues, to some extent, even today).
 Family members were forced to stay in a common space for an extended time, essentially prisoners in their homes.
 Parallel to this, the authorities responsible for the prevention, detection, and treatment of problems in the community had their activities reduced.
 The consequences for society, communities, families, and individuals were manifest in uncertainty, chaos, stress, boredom, and loneliness.
 The emotional states of individuals and families deteriorated, or even collapsed.